Gacharic Spin: 2017–2019: G-litter and Go Luck!

-2020–present: Gold Dash and Gacharic Spin
+2020–2022: Gold Dash and Gacharic Spin

 In March 2020, the band released their sixth studio album, Gold Dash, containing music from guest songwriters Eijun Suganami of the rock band the Back Horn and Takayoshi Ohmura, a guitarist from Babymetal's Kami Band.
 Due to the COVID-19 Pandemic, the band was forced to cancel 2020 live shows and on July 3, 2020, the band performed their first virtual reality live show.

 On February 11, 2021, drummer yuri announced her pregnancy and marriage.
 As a result, she suspended band activities until after childbirth.
 At the same time, Gacharic Spin announced that a live support member would be joining them; Levin (of La'cryma Christi) would feature as their support drummer on the Rocket Spirits restart tour.

 The single "MindSet" was released in June 2021 with a digital format only and accompanying music video.
-As of April 2023, "MindSet" had accumulated over 200,000 listens on Spotify and the music video had over one million views on YouTube.
+As of April 2023, "MindSet" had accumulated over 250,000 listens on Spotify and the music video had over 1.2 million views on YouTube.

 The eponymous and self-produced album Gacharic Spin was released in September 2021.
 Their fortyseven prefecture tour of Japan was halted due to COVID-19 restrictions and the band found themselves looking for creative outlets, turning to social networking services including their "Gachatto TV" YouTube channel.
 Their drive to play and write songs led to around half the songs on Gacharic Spin being completed during this period, with the band having made the decision to take control of production ahead of the decision to release the album.
 "MindSet" was selected to be released in advance of the album as the band agreed it best showcased the most recent incarnation of their band – with a prominent Angelina 1/3 – and because of the relative complexity of the music and lyrics.

-Critical analysis
+2023: move to Nippon Crown and W

+In February 2023, the band moved labels to Nippon Crown.
+The band released the digital single "Ticking Mountain" (カチカチ山, Kachikachiyama) in April 2023 with an accompanying music video and announced their next album W (pronounced double) to be released in July 2023.

+2024: 15th anniversary Ace and Feast

+In celebration of their 15th anniversary, the band released the EP Ace in February and their 11th studio album Feast in October of 2024.

+Musical style and performance

 Writing of the band in 2015, after their appearance at J-Pop Summit, Nihongogo referred to Gacharic Spin as "one of the most aggressive and flamboyant all-female bands" of Japan, with an "electrifying ... tenacious stage presence and unique charm".